 Equally important is matching your planting consultant (paid or otherwise) with your goals.
 If you want something closer to a high-quality, high diversity ecosystem, be sure you are not talking with someone who only plants CRP land and visa versa.

-Land preparation is a critical step; thorough preparation will decrease maintenance costs!
+Land preparation is the most important step in your restoration!
+Thorough preparation will decrease maintenance costs!

 Driftless Prairies has remnant prairie, remnant oak savanna, remnant woodlands, and planted prairies.
 All our planted prairies were planted to corn, alfalfa, or soybeans when we bought the land.
 Land we acquired years later had a different process prior to planting and we learned a few lessons from that experience.

 Each landscape restoration project requires a unique plan.
 The topography and the current vegetation dictate the necessary preliminary steps.
-Options include:
+Let’s go through 6 options.

 If the crop is soybeans no further preparation is needed after harvesting.